snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 - Make another host-only network (`10.10.10.0/24`) -DMZ network (configured as OPT1 on Pfsense) with the metasploitable2 machine.
 The metaspoloitable2 machine has a connection to the LAN network but is currently offline.
 	- Port forward the default metasploitable2's website to the WAN port 8080.
 - Create one more host-only network (`18.0.0.0/24`) for the attacker.
 Install the VyOS router with the same gateway (`192.168.189.2/24`) as the PfSense WAN network.
-	- This is an extra step that can help you simulate your scenario or to make it a bit more realistic/challenging.
+	- This is an extra step that can help you simulate your scenario and make it a bit more realistic/challenging.
 	- Enable port-forwarding on the attacker's router (VyOS router - port 80, 443) for the reverse shells.

 #### Pfsense configuration:
 - Install and configure the pfsense networks.
 [HowTo- Pfsense configuration](/posts/pfsense_configuration)
 - Assign static addresses to the machines
-- Setup the firewall rules to allow inbound traffic to the DMZ network's webserver.
+- Set up the firewall rules to allow inbound traffic to the DMZ network's webserver.
 - Other rules: [firewall](/posts/pfsense_configuration/#firewall-rules)

 #### Setup port-forwarding on pfsense: